 - Understanding the capacity model and its core components

-- Why startups need capacity planning most
+- Why modern finance teams need capacity planning most

 - Key metrics and components to track